-While our taxonomy is sufficient to classify most architectures, two particular kinds of architectures are not immediately classifiable.
+Sort-middle architectures sort between geometry processing and rasterization.
+The geometry processor either transmits individual vertices with meshing information to the rasterizers, or entire primitives, which may already be setup for rasterization.
+Sort-middle architectures, particularly hardware implementations, typically use interleaved image parallelism (sort-middle interleaved), insuring an excellent static load balance, at the expense of broadcasting primitives between geometry and rasterization.
+Sort-middle architectures 44 of architectures are not immediately classifiable.
 First, architectures which don't employ image parallelism are not classified under our taxonomy.
 By definition, the sort is the point where work is sorted based on screen-space location, and in an architecture lacking image parallelism, no such point exists.
 Of course, even single chip graphics accelerators may employ image parallelism internally, and thus still fall under our taxonomy.
 Second, and more troublesome, some architectures may actually sort at multiple points.
 For example, if two sort-middle machines are combined within a sort-last image composition architecture, there is no longer a clear point in the system to identify as the sort.
 In such cases, our sorting taxonomy classifies machines based on their predominant sort.
-Thus, such a machine would be termed a sort-last image composition architecture, or, more specifically, a sort-last image composition architecture composed of sort-middle pipelines.
+Thus, such a machine would be termed a sort-last image composition architecture, or, more specifically, a sort-last image composition architecture, or more specifically, a sort-last image composition architecture for the pipelines.